kalekseev/django-geoipdb-loader/README.rst

 .. end-badges

-Helps download and keep updated maxmind's geoip db required for django GeoIP2 (django 1.9+)
+Helps download and keep updated maxmind's geoip db required for django GeoIP2

 Why and when to use?